CodeForRockford/codeforrockford/README.md

 100% Responsive Design

 Home Page
-*Interactive news posts using Jquery and Jscript
+..*Interactive news posts using Jquery and Jscript

 About Page
 *Static html